prasannakulal16/prasannakulal16/README.md

 ### Hi Iam Prasanna 👋

 - 🔭 I’m currently working as Frontend developer
-- 🌱 I’m currently learning Django, React
+- 🌱 I’m currently learning Django, Nodejs
 - 💬 Ask me about React and Django related stuff
 - 📫 How to reach me: **[LinkedIn-Prasanna](https://www.linkedin.com/feed/)**
 - ⚡ Fun fact: Instagram has over a billion users.
 If it was a country it would be the third largest in the world.